kaydeveloper/chatsecure.github.io/_posts/2015-10-02-chatsecure-conversations-zom.md

 ### iOS

 Soon we will be implementing [OMEMO Encryption](http://conversations.im/xeps/multi-end.html) in ChatSecure iOS, and immediately contributing our OMEMO XEP code upstream to [XMPPFramework](https://github.com/robbiehanson/XMPPFramework) so that other apps can benefit.
 We plan to utilize the pre-existing Objective-C library [AxolotlKit](https://github.com/WhisperSystems/AxolotlKit), written by [Frederic Jacobs](https://github.com/FredericJacobs), that has been used in production since the release of Open Whisper System's [Signal](https://itunes.apple.com/us/app/signal-private-messenger/id874139669?mt=8) v2.0 for iOS.
-Unfortunately AxolotlKit is still currently GPL (and therefore [not redistributable to the App Store](http://arstechnica.com/apple/2010/11/the-vlc-ios-license-dispute-and-how-it-could-spread-to-android/)) so this work is on hold until we can negotiate a change to an App Store-comptible copyleft license like [LGPLv2](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html) or [MPL 2.0](https://www.mozilla.org/en-US/MPL/2.0/) from [Fred](https://twitter.com/fredericjacobs) and [Moxie](Ohttps://twitter.com/moxie).
+Unfortunately AxolotlKit is still currently GPL (and therefore [not redistributable to the App Store](http://arstechnica.com/apple/2010/11/the-vlc-ios-license-dispute-and-how-it-could-spread-to-android/)) so this work is on hold until we can negotiate a change to an App Store-comptible copyleft license like [LGPLv2](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html) or [MPL 2.0](https://www.mozilla.org/en-US/MPL/2.0/) from [Fred](https://twitter.com/fredericjacobs) and [Moxie](https://twitter.com/moxie).

 ## ChatSecure & Zom

-As I mentioned earlier, the [Zom fork](https://github.com/zom) is focused on a simplified and streamlined user experience, targeted toward a less tech-savvy crowd, and is primarily intended to compete with [WeChat](https://en.wikipedia.org/wiki/WeChat) in the Chinese and Tibetan markets.
+As I mentioned earlier, the [Zom fork](https://github.com/zom) is focused on a simplified and streamlined user experience, targeted toward a less tech-savvy crowd.
+Our goal is to produce a messenging product that is fun and easy to use, while also being secure by default, and as decentralized as possible.
+Users shouldn't have to know or care that this is built for security under the hood, all they need to care about is being able to send cat pictures and emojis to their friends without fear of censorship or retaliation.
+This is a [notoriously hard problem to solve](https://en.wikipedia.org/wiki/Zooko%27s_triangle).

 ### Android